-In the wake of COVID-19, MTY also launched multiple ghost kitchens in existing restaurant locations during the last two years.
-These ghost kitchens and the pre-existing MTY restaurant locations are benefiting from the synergies of shared costs, streamlined workflows as well as being able to respond to the increase in delivery and takeout orders.
+MTY has also launched multiple ghost kitchens in existing restaurant locations.
+These ghost kitchens and the preexisting MTY restaurant locations are benefiting from the synergies of shared costs, streamlined workflows as well as being able to respond to the increase in delivery and takeout orders.